RobertoReale/Claude-Chat-Export-Tool/README.md

 - A modern web browser (e.g., Chrome, Firefox, Safari).
 - Access to the Claude chat interface.

-## Limitations

-- The tool may not handle extremely long conversations or very large content blocks effectively due to browser limitations.
-- Some specialized content types or formatting might not be fully preserved in the export.

 ## Contributing

 If you'd like to contribute to this project, please feel free to submit a pull request or open an issue on the GitHub repository.